Western Illinois University: Macomb Campus

 New International Student Orientation

-For more information on the tentative fall orientation, please click here.
+For more information on tentative spring orientation, please click here.

 New International Student Orientation (NISO) will provide you with the following services: